History of Slovakia: Towards autonomy of Slovakia (1938–1939)

 In September 1938, France, Italy, United Kingdom and Nazi Germany concluded the Munich Agreement, which forced Czechoslovakia to cede the predominantly German region known as the Sudetenland to Germany.
 In November, by the First Vienna Award, Italy and Germany compelled Czechoslovakia (later Slovakia) to cede primarily Hungarian-inhabited Southern Slovakia to Hungary.
 They did this in spite of pro-German official declarations of Czech and Slovak leaders made in October.
+The Autonomous Land of Slovakia was established within the Second Czechoslovak Republic.

 On 14 March 1939, the Slovak Republic (Slovenská republika) declared its independence and became a nominally independent state in Central Europe under Nazi German control of foreign policy and, increasingly, also some aspects of domestic policy.
 Jozef Tiso became Prime Minister and later President of the new state.

 On 15 March, Nazi Germany invaded what remained of Bohemia, Moravia, and Silesia after the Munich agreement.
 The Germans established a protectorate over them which was known as the Protectorate of Bohemia and Moravia.
 On the same day, Carpatho-Ukraine declared its independence.
 But Hungary immediately invaded and annexed the Republic of Carpatho-Ukraine.
 On 23 March, Hungary then occupied some additional disputed parts of territory of the present-day Eastern-Slovakia.
 This caused the brief Slovak-Hungarian War.